walles/headsetharry/README.md

     https://play.google.com/store/search?q=tts&c=apps

 # TODO Misc
+* Should we present phone numbers for which we have no contacts as unknown?
+  Right now we "unknown" only the cases where we don't have a phone number.
+* If we get a "phone number" with letters in it, maybe we should just read it as it is and not try to look it up.
 * In Settings, should it be possible to tag contacts with their most likely language?
 * "Phone call from NN" (NN is name if in contacts, not number)